A writing tool for MBA essays

 Can it write the Stanford "What matters most to you, and why?" essay?▾

 Yes.
 Stanford's essay is a values essay, and the register is different from a career essay — more personal, more reflective, less outcome-focused.
-The drafter switches template when you tell it the school.
+The workspace switches template when you tell it the school.
 It will still anchor in specific moments rather than abstractions, because that is what Stanford readers reward.

 Will it match my word count exactly?▾

-Ready for a credible MBA essay?
+Ready to plan your MBA essay?

-Draft My MBA EssayPay per essay.
+Start writing freePay per essay.
 Never a subscription.